 11. Switch to the lowest cellphone service that makes sense for your family

 Our family pays less than $100 per month for service to 5 smartphones.
 Yep, that is right–we spend less than $20 per smartphone for a data, text and talk package.
 Three of us are part of a family share plan of sorts through Ting and two use Tracfone pay as you go.
 Why two companies?
 Some of us wanted iPhones and at first they were not offered at Tracfone.
 Those of us who wanted them switched to Ting.
 Now both companies provide iPhone service, but I have fallen in LOVE with Ting’s customer service, so I refuse to switch back even though Tracfone seems to have better Statewide coverage where we live in Indiana.
-You can find out more about Ting here and when you use this link (my referral link) to sign up you will get $25 in Ting credit (offer may change at any time).

 12. See if you can live without at least one appliance

 Appliances can be power hogs–especially if they are old.
 In our house, the dishwasher broke over two years ago and it just hasn’t been a priority to fix it with three kids in the house to wash and dry dishes.
 Our water and electric bills have gone down a combined $30 a month without the dishwasher.